Girdhari Lal Dogra: Early life

-Dogra was born in Bhaiya Village, Kathua District in Jammu and Kashmir.
+Dogra was born in Bhaiya(pronounced as paiya) Village, Kathua District in Jammu and Kashmir.
 He started his education from Govt.
 Primary School Gurah Mundian, in a village near Bhaiya.
 After completing 5th from the primary school he got admission in Govt.
 Middle School Hiranagar where he studied up to class 8th.
 Thereafter, he joined Govt.
 High School Samba where he completed matriculation.
 He did his graduation from Hindu College Amritsar and later at Law College, Lahore.
 He joined Indian National Congress and was elected as General Secretary of the Student’s Union of Hindu College, Amritsar.

 Career

 He came to Jammu after completing law and joined as a junior advocate to Lala Dina Nath Mahajan, a renowned Lawyer.
 He also became an editor of a weekly newspaper "Kidasn" which was published from Jammu.
 In 1942 he joined National Conference and started taking active part in J&K politics.
 He along with Moti Ram Baigra of Udhampur started the movement against Begari system being perpetuated by the Raja of Chenani which forced him to abolish it.
 This was his first pro-poor political activity as a social service.

 In 1952, he was nominated to J&K Constituent Assembly from Hiranagar Constituency.
 He was elected from Hiranagar as MLA in 1957, 1962, 1967, 1972 and 1975. and Udhampur respectively.
 He was known to be a staunch Nehruvian.
 Dogra never lost an election and presented 26 budgets as the then finance minister.
-He also won the parliamentary elections twice, first from Jammu-Poonch Constituency in 1980 for 7th Lok Sabha, and later from Udhampur- Kathua Constituency in 1984.
+He also won the parliamentary elections twice, first from Jammu-Poonch Constituency in 1980 for 7th Lok Sabha, and later from Udhampur-Kathua Constituency in 1984.
 He was also offered the post of Lok Sabha speaker by Indira Gandhi but he did not take up the offer.
 Dogra was a freedom fighter who later became a prominent political figure in the state.
 He was associated with the National Conference until it merged with the All India Congress Committee in 1964.